Karthiksaran1610/FrontendCaptstone/README.md

 #### Purpose
--The user registration process allows new users to create an account by providing necessary details.
+- The user registration process allows new users to create an account by providing necessary details.
 This enables personalized and secure access to the application's features

--Navigate to registration page
+- Navigate to registration page

 ![Screenshot (83)](https://github.com/user-attachments/assets/f8048aca-59f8-4c38-a3a1-3ef02f3b9000)